 Make a box with a slot in the top out of cardboard.
 Setup a large cross and beneath it place the Sin Box.
 Have the congregation write down the things that were stirred up through the course of The Crucified Life and put them in the Sin Box.
 In this way we give our sins to Jesus and lay them at the Foot of the Cross.
 Then burn the box as the new fire for the Easter Vigil Service.

+We all have a small group!
 If your congregation is uncomfortable hosting and inviting people they don’t really know into their home, then have them start with family and friends.
 Getting to know the Lord with family and friends will create deeper more meaningful bonds with each other.
 Another great way of supporting groups is rotating hosting locations, whether in different host homes or going to a coffee shop.
 This will help remove some burden from a single person, and create opportunities for more hosts to discover themselves.

 For the next two Sundays, work hard on recruiting hosts, then the two Sundays before Ash Wednesday should have a focus on recruiting participants.
 Help connect hosts and participants that are missing that connection or don’t know as many people in the congregation.
 One fun and different way to make new groups, from The Rev. Allen White, would be to challenge the people of previous small groups to give up their group for Lent to form new groups.
 As he says, it’s not a typical thing to give up, but it is a great way to create new connections in your congregation.
 The church staff and leadership might often want to be in a group together, but have them break out and create groups as mentorships.
 Using church staff to get groups started is another great way to find hosts to get small groups off the ground, and from there groups can grow.